smunchang/hexaus_sample/README.md

 ```

 #####ADD Permission
-Add lines of codes below into the AndroidManifest.xml file of your project
+Add lines of codes below into the <b>AndroidManifest.xml</b> file of your project

 ```
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />